• Skip to primary navigation

 These grey or blue-tinged sheets of cloud can either totally or partially cover the sky at mid-level, sometimes leaving the sun dimly visible.

-Usually appearing ahead of a warm front, the altostratus can also be seen alongside cumulus cloud during a cold front.
-The altostratus does not produce the halo phenomenon but may on occasions, accompany light precipitation.
+Usually appearing ahead of a warm front, the altostratus can also be seen alongside cumulus clouds during a cold front.
+The altostratus does not produce the halo phenomenon but may occasionally accompany light precipitation.

 Cirrocumulus

-These clouds don’t hang around for long, so you’ll have to be quick to catch a glimpse.
-They’re usually a feature of fair weather days with plenty of intermittent sunshine.
+These clouds don’t hang around for long, so you’ll have to catch a glimpse quickly.
+They usually feature fair weather days with plenty of intermittent sunshine.

 Cirrostratus